 “Nope.
-My brother left to try and find more people.
-But he hasn’t come back.
-So I’m guessing they’re either really far away or something happened to him.”
+My brother left to try and find others.
+He hasn’t come back.
+So they’re either really far away or something happened to him.”

 The man hesitated for a moment.
 “You see that ball I came out of?
 That’s a time machine.
-I actually set it to deliver me much farther back in time.
+I’m from the past.
+I actually set it to deliver me farther back in time than this.
 I’m not sure how I ended up here.”

 The man pulled his hand back.
-“Well Jacob, I might need your help in a bit getting my machine out of the water.
-But if you don’t mind, I’d like to stretch my legs.
+“Well Jacob, I might need your help getting my machine out of the water.
+But, if you don’t mind, I’d like to stretch my legs.
 Maybe take a walk and have a look around?
 That ok?”

 Jacob nodded.
-He didn’t see the harm in letting this Farley guy look around.
-Truth be told the man could have asked him for anything and he’d have obliged.
-The shock of meeting another human other than his brother and father had not worn off.
-Which is also the reason he followed the man.
+Truth be told, this Farley guy could have asked him for anything and he’d have obliged.
+The shock of meeting another human had not worn off.
+Which is also the reason he followed him.

-First Farley checked out the main house.
+First, they checked out the main house.
 Jacob showed him in and gave a somewhat informal tour.
-The man seemed impressed with how clean and tidy the place was, and Jacob explained that he was trying to keep things as his father liked them.
+Farley seemed impressed with how clean and tidy everything was, and Jacob explained that he was trying to keep things as his father liked them.
 Farley seemed particularly interested in the library.
 Jacob told him most of the books were from the past one hundred years or so, with the most recent still being over fifty years old.
 The man asked if any of the books explained where all of the people had gone, but Jacob told him they didn’t.

 The afternoon passed quickly.
-Jacob and Farley extracted the time machine from the pond by Farley wading waste deep on the backside of the pod and pushing while Jacob stayed on the front and somewhat guided the large ball onto the shore.
+Jacob and Farley extracted the time machine from the pond by Farley wading waist deep on the backside of the pod and pushing while Jacob stayed on the front and somewhat guided the large ball onto the shore.
 Once on the shore, Farley leveled the door with the ground, reached in, and tapped a button somewhere on a panel just inside the door.
-With that tap the machine leveled itself and to Jacob’s amazement auto balanced.
+With that tap, the machine leveled itself and to Jacob’s amazement auto-balanced.
 Despite being a large ball, it could now be entered and exited without the slightest movement.